 Alain Mailhot, Professor of Urban Hydrology, Centre Eau Terre Environnement, Institut National de la Recherche Scientifique.

 Alain N. Rousseau, Researcher in Hydrology and Integrated Watershed Management, Centre Eau Terre Environnement, Institut National de la Recherche Scientifique.

 Intervenants : M. Maxime Pedneaud-Jobin, maire de la Ville de Gatineau et M. René Villemure, président du Comité consultatif d'experts sur les inondations de Gatineau

 Sujet : État de la situation du Comité consultatif d'experts en inondations de Gatineau

 Under a mandate from the Quebec government, the City of Gatineau is updating the flood-risk map for the Outaouais.
 This should be completed by spring 2020.

 The City is also actively participating in discussing and implementing future flood-mitigation measures in Quebec.
-For example, Gatineau currently sits on the municipal committee set up by the Quebec government last June under its action plan on flood-mitigation land-use planning (only in French).
+For example, Gatineau currently sits on the municipal committee set up by the Quebec government in June 2019 under its action plan on flood-mitigation land-use planning (only in French).